At last, you are about to put all you’ve learned into practice.

 In fact, they are probably even more nervous.

-Take someone who is overweight and going to a gym for the first time.
+Take someone who is overweight and go to a gym for the first time.

 That’s a tough situation to be in.

-They know they need to make a change in their life to improve their health but they are taking themselves to a place right outside their comfort zone, right?
+They know they need to change their lives to improve their health but are taking themselves to a place outside their comfort zone.

 They will keep you on your toes and that’s a good thing!

 The last thing I would like to cover in this section and something that is of critical importance is the subject of personal trainer insurance.

 Do not step into a gym and train your first client without it!